shabane/commodore/readme.md

 set your key as the bot command and set its corresponding value as response message to send it to user whenever user sent that command.

+> this is **NOT STABLE** yet, and this will be 2en version.

+> in the peace of code i used feature rich library `python-telgram-bot` to interact with telegram bots.
+> in the previous version i write my own peace of sh*t that used telegram API to send files, and
+> also i used the shiteist library ever `telebot` which does not support anything but send/receive simple
+> text messages.
+> in this version, the code will support business messages too.
+> also i will add some more other feature to yaml syntax to support **captions** for any files.

 ### YAML syntax

 a list of key/value pair. key as the command and the message as the answare.